-Many sources claim it’s vital to use seed potatoes that are certified disease-free, but for so long I’ve grown some of those alongside seed potatoes that I bought from the grocery store that were intended to be eaten, as well as seed potatoes taken from a previous harvest of my own.
-And I’ve never noticed a significant difference in plant performance, disease, or tuber yield.
+Many sources claim it’s vital to use seed potatoes that are certified disease-free, but for so long I’ve grown some of those alongside potatoes that I bought from the grocery store, as well as potatoes taken from a previous harvest of my own and used as seed.
+And I’ve never noticed a significant difference in plant performance or tuber yield.

-I’ve also found the claim of needing to chit, or pre-sprout, the eyes on the seed potatoes overemphasized.
+I’ve also found the claim of needing to chit, or pre-sprout, or “green sprout,” the eyes on the seed potatoes overemphasized.
 When I plant a seed potato with eyes a half-inch long compared to a seed potato with eyes that haven’t sprouted, they both grow well.
-The seed potato with half-inch eyes just emerges faster, that’s all.
+The seed potato with half-inch eyes just emerges sooner, that’s all.